-Deferred Client Concessions - For the Company's operations outsourcing line of business, concessions granted as incentive for clients to enter into new or renewal contracts are generally deferred and recognized on a straight-line basis over the service term of the contract, as a reduction to revenue, which commences after client acceptance and when the processing term begins.
+Deferred Client Concessions - For the Company's operations outsourcing line of business, concessions granted as incentive for clients to enter into new or renewal contracts are generally deferred and recognized on a straight-line basis over the service term of the contract as a reduction to revenue, which commences after client acceptance and when the processing term begins.

 Internal Use Software - Expenditures for software purchases, perpetual software licenses and software developed or obtained for internal use are capitalized and amortized over a three- to five-year period on a straight-line basis.
-During the six months ended December 31, 2020, the Company capitalized \$667 thousand related to internal use software projects.
+During the six months ended December 31, 2022, the Company capitalized \$66 thousand related to internal use software projects.
 For software developed for internal use, the Company's accounting policy provides for the capitalization of external direct costs of materials and services associated with developing or obtaining internal use computer software.
 In addition, the Company also capitalizes payroll and payroll-related costs for employees who are directly associated with internal use software projects.
 The amount of capitalizable payroll costs with respect to these employees is limited to direct time spent on such projects.
-Costs associated with preliminary project stage activities, training, maintenance, and all other post-implementation stage activities are expensed as incurred.
-The Company also expenses internal costs related to minor upgrades and enhancements, as it is impractical to separate these costs from normal maintenance activities.
-The Company has reviewed its internal use software in accordance with Accounting Standards Codification ("ASC") Topic 360-10-35, Impairment or Disposal of Long-Lived Assets, and has determined that no impairment charge was required.

 Fixed Assets, Net - Fixed assets, which are included in other assets, consist primarily of communication and data processing equipment and are stated at cost less accumulated amortization and depreciation.
-Depreciation is expensed over the estimated useful lives of the assets, which range from 3 to 7 years.
-The cost of maintenance and repairs is expensed as incurred.